Ole Tapas Bar Restaurant was a cracking locale in Boracay when we holidayed there. Loved it.

 Mary ordered the Gambas Y Fritadas.
 Basically grilled prawns with chips.
 But this was far from basic.
 Also when I say grilled I mean BBQ‘d to get that intense smoky flavour.
 These things were the size of a small child.
-Oh boy these were insanely good.
-Some of best prawns I have ever eaten, and Mary said the best ever she has had and that just for these she would come back to Ole Tapas Bar & Restaurant.
+Oh boy, these were insanely good.
+Some of the best prawns I have ever eaten, and Mary said the best ever she had had and that just for these she would come back to Ole Tapas Bar Restaurant.

-A Cuban sandwich is a variation of a ham and cheese that was often made in cafes catering to Cuban workers in the early Cuban immigrant communities of Florida: Key West etc. This was grilled pork tenderloin, ham, cheese, mustard and pickle.
+A Cuban sandwich is a variation of ham and cheese that was often made in cafes catering to Cuban workers in the early Cuban immigrant communities of Florida, Key West, and so on.
+This was grilled pork tenderloin, ham, cheese, mustard and pickle.
 Sour, meaty, crunchy, mustardy deliciousness.

 You know me, I had to try another dish.
 And here is their Ropa Vieta.
 Shredded beef with onion, garlic, tomato sauce, and win, cooked in olive oil.
 This was really nice, although the Cuban sandwich had filled me somewhat.
 This was almost a Cuban version of sweet and sour pork, but much more savoury.